yuchsiao/caplet/README.md

 - Extracts parasitic capacitance matrices in a parallel manner
 - Provides field-solver accurate solutions

-**If you find this software useful in your personal or commercial purpose, please encourage the author by mentioning your project at <project.caplet@gmail.com>.**
+**If you find this software useful in your personal or commercial purpose, please encourage the author of this work by mentioning your project to <project.caplet@gmail.com>.**

 Features